July / August 2018

 - API queries

-The filter screenshot below allows certain users to only query flows for CUSTOMER interfaces on ‘Ashburn DC3’ and ‘Ashburn DC4’:
+Another example, shown below, allows certain users to query only flows for CUSTOMER interfaces on 'Ashburn DC3' and 'Ashburn DC4':

-As explained previously, we have released the minimum amount of functionality for this feature, and hope to leverage the feedback of interested users, in order to iterate on it.
+As explained above, we have released the minimum amount of functionality for this feature, and hope to leverage the feedback of interested users to iterate it.